-CheckMate-76K is a phase 3, randomized, double-blind, multi-center clinical trial designed to evaluate the efficacy and safety of nivolumab in completely resected stage IIB and IIC melanoma across 20 countries and 132 locations, including Canada.
-Adults and children ≥ 12 years of age were eligible for enrollment.
-A total of 790 patients were randomly assigned in a 2:1 ratio to receive 480 mg of nivolumab (n=526) or placebo (n=264).
+CheckMate-76K is a phase III, randomized, double-blind, multicentre clinical trial designed to evaluate the efficacy and safety of nivolumab in wholly resected stage IIB and IIC melanoma across 20 countries and 132 locations, including Canada.13 Adults and children ≥ 12 years of age were eligible for enrolment.
+A total of 790 patients were randomly assigned in a 2:1 ratio to receive 480 mg of nivolumab (n = 526) or placebo (n = 264).
 Patients in the treatment groups were treated with nivolumab 480 mg every 4 weeks via 30-minute IV infusions or a matched-administration placebo.
-Placebo-treated patients who experienced disease recurrence within 3 years after the last dose of placebo, and nivolumab-treated patients who experienced recurrence greater than 6 months and within 3 years after completing treatment, were eligible to receive on-study open-label nivolumab treatment.
-The primary objective of CheckMate-76K was to compare the efficacy, as measured by investigator-assessed recurrence-free survival (RFS), provided by nivolumab monotherapy versus placebo in patients with completely resected stage IIB and IIC melanoma with no evidence of disease who are at high risk for recurrence.
-The secondary objectives were to compare OS and distant metastases-free survival (DMFS) between the two treatment groups, assess the safety and toxicity of nivolumab and evaluate investigator-assessed outcomes on next-line therapies.
+Placebo-treated patients who experienced disease recurrence within 3 years after the last dose of placebo and nivolumab-treated patients who experienced recurrence greater than 6 months and within 3 years after completing treatment were eligible to receive onstudy open-label nivolumab treatment.
+The primary objective of CheckMate-76K was to compare the efficacy, as measured by investigator-assessed RFS, provided by nivolumab monotherapy versus placebo in patients with completely resected stage IIB and IIC melanoma with no evidence of disease who are at high risk for recurrence.14 The secondary objectives were to compare OS and DMFS between the 2 treatment groups, assess nivolumab's safety and toxicity, and evaluate investigator-assessed outcomes on next-line therapies.

-Overall, the enrolled patient population was generally representative of a stage II melanoma population, with a median age of 62 years and more males (61.2%) than females (38.8%).
+Overall, the enrolled patient population generally represented a stage II melanoma population, with a median age of 62 years and more males (61.2%) than females (38.8%).
 The majority of patients had stage IIB melanoma (60.1%) (American Joint Committee on Cancer [AJCC], 8th edition).
-The mean time from local wide excision surgery to randomization was Although patients aged ≥12 years were eligible for enrollment, no adolescents were randomized.
+The mean time from local-wide excision surgery to randomization was $\blacksquare$ .
+Although patients aged $\geq$ 12 years were eligible for enrolment, no adolescents were randomized.
 Generally, baseline demographic and disease characteristics were well balanced between the nivolumab and placebo groups.